Table of Contents

 Because customer data is all in one place on a sales CRM, different teams throughout your company can see the same information and be on the same page regarding a customer.

 One great example of how a CRM can facilitate team collaboration is with sales and marketing teams.
-Let’s say sales notices that a lot of great leads are coming from LinkedIn.
+Let’s say sales notice that a lot of great leads are coming from LinkedIn.
 Marketing can then pivot their lead generation efforts and put more time and resources into marketing campaigns on LinkedIn, which in turn generates more quality leads for sales.

 A CRM can allow salespeople to have a better understanding of their performance and goals through tracking.
 A CRM like Ringy provides a dashboard where salespeople can see current and historical information on everything to do with leads: call and SMS history, current and previous meetings, and communications they received (such as automated emails and texts).